 How will I be taught, and will there be any work outside the class?

 You will be taught by lecture with slide images and you will be invited to participate in group discussion.

 Are there any other costs?
 Is there anything I need to bring?

-You may wish to bring something to write with.
+You may wish to have something to write with close by.

 When I've finished, what course can I do next?

 Options for further study will be discussed in class.